Diabetes diet: Healthy foods for diabetics

 “It’s important to be ‘in the know’ about what is healthy and what is not a great choice when trying to keep your weight down, exercise and manage diabetes,” Kranick said.

-Protein is key to helping manage weight and keeping unwanted pounds from creeping up, Kranick says, because it can help keep your stomach full.
+What are good foods for diabetics to eat?
+First, protein is key to helping manage weight and keeping unwanted pounds from creeping up, Kranick says, because it can help keep your stomach full.

 “Excellent sources of protein are seafood, white meat of poultry such as turkey and chicken, and lean beef.
 Dairy foods are also good sources of protein, which also provide you with vitamin D that is typically fortified and calcium.
 Beans (legumes), pork tenderloin and soy protein (approximately 50 grams) can also help to lower cholesterol and maintain a healthy diet,” she says.